lzap/git-xcleaner/man/git-xcleaner.md

 ## AUTHOR

-Lukáš Zapletal and contributors (see README.md).
+Lukas Zapletal and contributors (see README.md).

 ## COPYRIGHT